pandeysk/flaming-octo-meme/README.md

 # flaming-octo-meme
-demo repo for today's Intermediate class
+Change this for the demo repo for today's Intermediate class